• Skip to primary navigation

 • Using a medium scoop, place cookie dough 2 inches apart on prepared cookie sheets.

-• Bake for 13-15 minutes until edges are just starting to turn golden.
+• Bake for 13-15 minutes until edges are just starting to turn golden and center no longer looks glossy.

 • Let cookies cool for 2 minutes and then remove to a wire rack or counter and cool completely.